 Maroon Bells are a fascinating set of 14,000-foot peaks that mirror off Maroon Lake.
-It’s the most photographed scene in Colorado.
+It’s one of the most photographed scenes in all of Colorado.

 There are a lot of things to do at this secluded, yet crowded slice of paradise.
 Most people access Maroon Bells Scenic Area via a bus from Aspen Highlands Resort, a couple miles before the entrances station.
 The bus runs 8am to 5pm.
 You can park there for a fee.